greenplum-db/gpdb/gpdb-doc/markdown/admin_guide/ddl/ddl-partition.html.md

 Tables created with the `DISTRIBUTED REPLICATED` distribution policy cannot be partitioned.

-GPORCA, the Greenplum next generation query optimizer, does not support uniform multi-level partitioned tables.
+GPORCA, the Greenplum next generation query optimizer, does not support multi-level partitioned tables.
 If GPORCA is enabled \(the default\) and the partitioned table is multi-level, Greenplum Database runs queries against the table with the Postgres Planner.

 For information about exchanging a leaf child partition with an external table, see [Exchanging a Leaf Child Partition with an External Table](#topic_yhz_gpn_qs).